manu251997/SOC-Monitoring-Lab-Splunk-Windows-Linux/SOC-Detection-Investigation-Lab-Splunk/SOC-Detection-Investigation-Lab-Splunk/detections/README.md

 # Detection Catalogue

-These SPL files contain reusable searches.
-Copy **one search at a time** into Splunk Search & Reporting.
+These SPL files contains reusable searches.
+Copying **one search at a time** into Splunk Search & Reporting.

 ## How to Use

-1. Confirm that the `windows` and `linux` indexes exist.
+1. Confirm that the indexes exist.
 2. Select a time range containing the lab activity.
 3. Run the relevant detection file.
 4. Inspect raw events when normalized fields are blank.